-Tips for Getting Your First Part-Time Job
+How to Get Your First Part-Time Job for Teens

-How to Find Your First Part-Time Job
+Tips for Finding Your First Part-Time Job

 Preparing for the Job Hunt

 The most important steps to getting your first job take place before you even head out the front door.
 You need to prepare for what you're about to do.

 You probably won’t need a resume for a basic first part-time job unless the position is an internship.
 However, it will be useful for you to have a document in hand to promote your background as you network with contacts or make in-person prospecting visits with employers.